Sharing & Permissions

 |---|---|

 | Viewer | Read the document.
-Cannot edit content or change settings. |
+Cannot edit content, comment, or change settings. |

-| Editor | Read and edit the document content.
+| Editor | Read, edit, and comment on the document content.
 Cannot manage sharing settings. |

-| Admin | Full control --- edit content, manage sharing settings, and delete the document. |
+| Admin | Full control --- edit content, comment, manage sharing settings, and delete the document. |

 The document creator is automatically an Admin.
 Workspace administrators also have Admin access to all documents within the workspace.